PetitTournesol/Edgeware/README.md

 •**Captions** *Prompts now have basic caption support; this feature is toggleable and currently unused.
 Packs will be updated within the coming weeks to include captions.
 (An empty captions.json file will be in example assets)*

-•**Updates** *Config now has a version checking feature; if the local version and the version listed on Github are differet it will alert you with a popup and the version display at the bottom left will be red.*
+•**Updates** *Config now has a version checking feature; if the local version and the version listed on Github are different it will alert you with a popup and the version display at the bottom left will be red.*

 •**What zip?** *Config now has a section at the bottom left that tells you what zip file start will select to unpack.*